ConnectWithNoor/learning-genai/readme.md

 ### 5 vector-db

 - Directory contains the explanation of vector databases, their importance, and how to use them.
 The vector databases used are ChromaDB and Pinecone.
 The directory has a `readme.md` file that contains all the important concepts.
 Also, the code snippets can also be found inside the directory.

+### 6 langchain-rags

+- Directory contains the explanation of Langchain, it's importance, and how to use it.
+The directory has a `readme.md` file that contains all the important concepts.
+Also, the code snippets can also be found inside the directory.